 Popular Career Options

+Speech pathology involves identifying and treating speech and language disorders that result from disabilities and diseases.
 Graduates with a bachelor's degree in speech pathology may choose to become speech pathology aides and work under a licensed pathologist.
 Common career paths may include the following.

 - Language pathology assistant